Stax Braintree Payment Gateway

 You can think of payment gateways as a middleman between your store and your customer’s credit card.
 Such solutions are increasingly important as eCommerce and online transactions continue to rely on credit card payments and other mobile payment solutions to simplify payments.

-Popular payment gateways include Authorize.net, Stax, Stripe, Adyen, Square, etc. Some of them also offer a merchant account (besides the payment gateway).
+Popular payment gateways include Authorize.net, Stax, Stripe, Adyen, and Square.
+Some of them also offer a merchant account (besides the payment gateway).
 Most payment gateways come with features like fraud detection and data encryption that are specifically geared towards keeping your customers’ payment information secure.

-The modern business owner must think about aspects such as payment processor partners, PCI DSS compliance, and point of sale transactions in addition to various payment methods as credit card transactions and general commerce continues to evolve.
+If you’re handling cardholder data, you’ll need to think about aspects such as payment processor partners, PCI DSS compliance, and point of sale transactions in addition to various payment methods as credit card transactions and general commerce continue to evolve.

-Thankfully, those who run retail stores, have instances to process credit card payments, and seek to grow their business in a simple and straightforward fashion, can rely on partners like Stax to guide them and simplify their payment processing operations.
+Thankfully, those who run retail stores, need to process credit card or digital payments, or want to grow their business in a simple and straightforward fashion, can rely on payment gateway providers like Stax to guide them and simplify their payment processing operations.

 Payment Gateways vs Payment Processors

-Before we proceed further, it may be worthwhile to understand the differences between a payment gateway and a payment processor as these are often confused.
+Before moving on, it’s important to understand the differences between a payment gateway and a payment processor as these are often confused.
+While they do sound quite similar, and are in many ways complementary to each other, there are a few key differences to be aware of.

 What Is a Payment Gateway Account?